eclipse/epsilon-website/mkdocs/docs/download/index.md

 | Stable | `http://download.eclipse.org/epsilon/updates/`|
 | Interim | `http://download.eclipse.org/epsilon/interim/`|

+!!! info
+    The interim update site is rebuilt automatically with every push to the main branch of the Epsilon repo.
+Bugs fixed in the interim version (compared to the latest stable version) are listed [here](https://bugs.eclipse.org/bugs/buglist.cgi?bug_status=RESOLVED&list_id=17694438&product=epsilon&query_format=advanced)

 ### Archived Update Sites

 Below are also links to compressed versions of the Epsilon update sites for long-term archival and to support users who are behind corporate firewalls.